Sir Andrew Hamond, 1st Baronet: Career

-In 1783, Hamond was awarded a baronetcy.
-He became Commander-in-Chief, The Nore in 1785 and Comptroller of the Navy from 1794 to his death.
-He also was a member of the Court for the Court-Martial of the crew members captured on Tahiti who were involved in the Mutiny on the Bounty.
+In 1783, Hamond was awarded a baronetcy (see Hamond-Graeme baronets).
+He became Commander-in-Chief, The Nore in 1785.
+In 1789, he and his nephew Andrew Snape Douglas, now a captain, were members of the Court for the Court-Martial of the crew members captured on Tahiti who were involved in the Mutiny on the Bounty.
+He became Comptroller of the Navy from 1794 until March 1806.
 From 1796 to 1806, he was a Member of Parliament for Ipswich.
-He was elected a Fellow of the Royal Society in 1797.
+He was elected a Fellow of the Royal Society in March 1797.
+In 1806, he retired from public life with an annual pension of £1,500.

 Legacy

 Settlers of Hammonds Plains, a new settlement outside of Halifax, voted to name their area after the popular Lt.
 Governor.
 The Lady Hammond Road, a new main road out of Halifax constructed by Hamond, was named after his wife Cecilia.
 Cape Hamond in Alaska, now Cape Saint Elias, was also named in his honour, as was the Hammond River in New Brunswick.
 He is the namesake of Sir Andrew Hammond (1800 ship).

 Family

 He married Cecilia Sutherland in April 1763.
 They had no children.
-He married Anne Graeme in March 1779.
-They had two children: Admiral of the Fleet Sir Graham Hamond, 2nd Baronet and Caroline Hamond.
+He married Anne Graeme in March 1779, the heiress daughter of Major Henry Graeme, later lieutenant-governor of St. Helena.
+They had two children: Admiral of the Fleet Sir Graham Hamond, 2nd Baronet and Caroline Hamond (who married Lt Col Francis Hood).
+He died in 1828 aged 89 in Norfolk, and his wife died a decade later on 8 September 1838.